Educating Healthcare Professionals

 By working together, we can develop an effective and culturally responsive curriculum that will equip future physicians to address the multifaceted but addressable issue of firearm injury and death.

-Upcoming Curriculum Building Workshops
+Future Collaborative Curriculum Workshops

 We are eager to share our Collaborative Workshops on Firearm Injury Prevention Curriculum opportunities with diverse and community-centered institutions and people.